zfarkas/docker_samples/3_base_containers_compose/README.md

 This example contains a two-layer application built with Docker Compose.
 The big advantage of Compose when compared to setting up components individually is that instead of starting multiple containers one after the other, a single command can be used to bring up a complex architecture.
-One simpe YAML file can be used to set up all the properties of the individual containers.
+One simple YAML file can be used to set up all the properties of the individual containers.

 # Usage